nickcrider/ot-docs/docs/modules/magnet.md

 The Magnetic Module controls a set of permanent magnets which can move vertically.
 When the magnets are raised or engaged, they induce a magnetic field in the labware on the module.
-When they are lowered or disengaged, they do not.
+When they're lowered or disengaged, they don't.

 The Magnetic Module is represented by a `MagneticModuleContext` object.

-For the purposes of this section, assume we have the following already:
+The example code in this section is inserted into this `run(protoco)` function:

 ```python
 from opentrons import protocol_api